 Born/raised in Oxnard, Graduated from SDSU 1976 , Married Kathy in 1980 at Community Presbyterian Church Ventura, been members every since, 3 adult children Derek , Michael, and Alyson.
 I have been actively involved in youth ministry at CPC for over 30 years.
 Also “Huddle leader” for Fellowship of Christian Athletes at Ventura High School for 7 years.
 President of Coast Water Solutions of Oxnard, an Ag Irrigation Supply Company serving farmers throughout Ventura and Santa Barbara counties.
 34 years in the industry.
 Hobbies include workouts at the gym, snow skiing, basketball, surfing and tennis.

-When she is not rockin’ out on stage, performing and playing the keyboard for her band Dirty Rice, Charleen gives back to her community in numerous ways including: serving as Vice President for Project Understanding of San Buenaventura and organizing their annual gala fundraiser the Starlight Supper Club and Hope Worth Giving Breakfasts and serves as President of the Oxnard Monday Club.
-She is very active in the Filipino Community in Ventura County serving as Vice President for the Filipino Community of Ventura County, Inc. (FCVCI) and Associate Director for the Filipino-American Council of Ventura County, Inc. Charleen has also founded the #200CoatProject providing coats for those less fortuante every winter.
+When she is not rockin’ out on stage, performing and playing the keyboard for her band Dirty Rice, Charleen gives back to her community in numerous ways including: serving on the Board of Directors for Project Understanding of San Buenaventura and organizing their annual gala fundraiser the Starlight Supper Club and Hope Worth Giving Breakfasts.
+She is very active in the Filipino Community in Ventura County serving as Vice President for the Filipino Community of Ventura County, Inc. (FCVCI) and Deputy Director for the Filipino-American Council of Ventura County, Inc. Charleen has also founded the #200CoatProject providing coats for those less fortuante every winter.
 With several natural disasters hitting her homeland, the Philippines, Charleen played an active role in leading the Filipino community and her church in the Rise Above: Typhoon Haiyan Relief efforts which in a four week span, raised over $70,000 for typhoon victims.
 As owner of Charkey Graphix, Charleen offers her talents and assists in the marketing, social media and branding of The City Center among other non-profits she works with.
 In 2015, Charleen was recognized as the Community Advocate of the Year for the National Association of Women Business Owners (NAWBO).
 One of Charleen’s passion are the children of the City Center and annually coordinates “THE COOL KIDS” Back to School Shopping Spree for the young K-12 residents who attend school.

 …a service business that assists business owners, organizational leaders, coaches and individuals that want higher levels of productivity, both in business and individual development.
 Emphasis on spiritual development as a component of total effective living.